 Under the rules of the Erasmus programme set out by the HEA on behalf of the European Commission in Brussels, you will be required to take out some form of private insurance policy to cover you while you are studying abroad.
 You cannot rely on the healthcare cover provided by the EHIC as this may be quite limited.
 Public healthcare systems vary from country to country, and few countries pay the full cost of healthcare for holders of the EHIC.
 The EHIC does not cover the cost of repatriation.
 In addition, illness or an accident abroad may mean extra travel and accommodation costs.
 You will also need to be covered for eventualities like cancelled/delayed flights and the loss/theft of luggage, personal belongings or money.

 Please note that from the academic year 2016/17, students going on Erasmus study visits will be required to provide the name of their insurer and the policy name and number when completing their Erasmus grant agreement.
 Without this information, the grant agreement will be considered invalid and the student will not be eligible for the Erasmus grant.
+Students going on Erasmus traineeships will be required to provide details of their insurance cover to the International Office before their grant agreements can be issued.

 Make sure that you keep a record of any emergency numbers provided by the insurance company in case you have to make a claim.
 Having the details readily to hand will alleviate some of the stress if you are in a difficult situation.
 Should you find yourself in circumstances where you will have to make a claim, you should contact the insurance company immediately, as a delay in doing this could affect your claim.